Nikko City and Nikko National Park | Areas and Attractions

-Since it is almost impossible to visit all the areas in Nikko within one day, the suggestion is that you select one or two areas by your preference.
+Since it is almost impossible to visit all the areas in Nikko within one day, the suggestion is that you select at least one or two areas by your preference.
+If you are an outdoor enthusiast, hiking in the Nikko National Park on the first day is a choice.
 Then, schedule a trip with a one- or two-night-stay plan so that you can enjoy several attractions in Nikko.
-For example, visiting temples and shrines during the day, and stay at a Japanese ryokan (Inn) to have Japanese cuisine and soak at Onsen hot springs in the evening.
-If you are an outdoor enthusiast, hiking in the Nikko National Park on the first day is a choice.
+For example, visit temples and shrines during the day and stay at a Japanese ryokan (Inn) to enjoy Japanese cuisine and soak at Onsen hot springs in the evening.

-The area where historical temples and shrines are located in forests.
-This historic area is reachable on foot from Nikko Station on the Tobu/JR railways.
-(About 30 or 40 min.)
+The area with historical temples and shrines nestled n forests.
+This historic area is reachable on foot from Nikko Station on the Tobu/JR railways. (a 30 or 40-min walk.)
 A city round bus is also available, departs from Nikko Station.

 2.Chuzenjiko Lake Area 中禅寺湖(ちゅうぜんじこ) エリア

 This resort area is known for the Chuzenjiko Lake and the 97m-high Kegon Falls.
 The bus service is available from the bus terminal in front of Nikko Station (JR/Tobu Railways.)

 The wetland area in Nikko National Park is where people can enjoy hiking along the walking trails.
 This area is reachable by bus departing from Nikko Station (JR/Tobu Railways).
 A low-pollution bus service is available to travel around this area.

 A resort area of Onsen hot springs nestled in the mountains.
 Yumoto is also known as a winter sports resort.
 Along with the Chuzenjiko and Senjogahara areas, the bus service is available from Nikko Station (JR/Tobu Railways).

 *FYI Yumoto means "a fount of hot spring".
 So, there are several towns named Yumoto in Japan.